JHarrison89/rails-api-session-auth-template/README.md

 ## Routing
 ### Namespacing the API routes <br>
-I decided not to namespace the routes because all routes are APIs, so we dont need to diferenciate, and this template has no need versioning.
+I decided not to namespace the routes because all routes are APIs, so we don't need to differentiate, and this template has no need for versioning.

 ### Route formatting
-routes are wrapped with `format: :json` <br>
+Routes are wrapped with `format: :json` <br>
-This means the router expects all incoming requiests to be for JSON resources and we dont need to spesify the format type in our URL requests.
+This means the router expects all incoming requests to be for JSON resources, and we don't need to specify the format type in our URL requests.
 I.E `http://[::1]:3000/events` not `http://[::1]:3000/events.json`

-Note: If we wanted to use other formats like XML, we would need to move this logic to the ActionController and create a before action to check the format of incoming requests
+Note: If we wanted to use other formats like XML, we would need to move this logic to the ActionController and create a before action to check the format of incoming requests.

 ### singular resources
-The password route and controller is singular
+The password route and controller are singular.
-The session route is singular but the controller is plural
+The session route is singular, but the controller is plural.

-Singluar resources dont use IDs
+Singular resources don't use IDs
 >We can see singular resource routes don’t have ID of the resource.
 Moreover, it still directs requests to pluralized controller name.

 difference between singular and plural resources [blog](https://www.rubyinrails.com/2019/04/16/rails-routes-difference-between-resource-and-resources/)

 ### Controller response formatting
-Controller actions can respond differently depending on the request format such as JSON, XML, TXT etc Respond_to Without All the Pain [justinweiss](https://www.justinweiss.com/articles/respond-to-without-all-the-pain/
+Controller actions can respond differently depending on the request format, such as JSON, XML, TXT etc Respond_to Without All the Pain [justinweiss](https://www.justinweiss.com/articles/respond-to-without-all-the-pain/